 Principles of Biomedical Science (PBS) provides an introduction to biomedical science through exciting hands-on projects and problems.
-Students investigate concepts of biology and medicine as they explore health conditions including heart disease, diabetes, sickle-cell disease, hypercholesterolemia, and infectious diseases.
-Students determine the factors that led to the death of a fictional woman as they sequentially piece together evidence found in her medical history and her autopsy report.
-Students investigate lifestyle choices and medical treatments that might have prolonged the woman's life and demonstrate how the development of disease is related to changes in human body systems.

-The activities and projects in this course introduce students to human physiology, basic biology, medicine, and research processes and allow students to design experiments to solve problems.
+The activities and projects in this course introduce students to basic biology, human physiology, medicine, forensic science, and scientific research processes and allow students to design experiments to solve real-world problems.
 Key biological concepts including maintenance of homeostasis in the body, metabolism, inheritance of traits, and defense against disease are embedded in the curriculum.
+Students investigate concepts in medicine as they explore health conditions including heart disease, diabetes, sickle-cell disease, hypercholesterolemia, and infectious diseases.
+Students also research lifestyle choices and medical treatments that demonstrate how the development of disease is related to changes in human body systems.

 This course is designed to provide an overview of all the courses in the biomedical science program and lay the scientific foundation for subsequent courses.
 Students practice problem solving with structured activities and progress to open-ended projects and problems that require them to develop planning, documentation, communication, and other professional skills.